-These 10 amazing flavors all come from the South East Asian nation of Vietnam and are absolutely delights for you taste buds and an incredible invention.
+These 10 amazing flavors all come from the South East Asian nation of Vietnam and are absolutely delights for your taste buds and an incredible invention.

 The result is an amazing coffee come fruit smoothie or a coffee with 100% natural flavors.
-It is worth to note these are not taken as a latte or served as such with milk, not all!
+It is worth noting these are not taken as a latte or served as such with milk, not all!
 More like a fruit smoothie with a double shot of espresso.